 The boundary conditions of the simulated domain were specified.
 As a first step, we simulated the quasi-steady-state hydrogeological conditions existing in the study area before the irrigation system was constructed.
 A model calibration was performed for distribution of hydraulic conductivities and storage coefficients using the trial-and error procedure.
 The results presented in Figure show that a good agreement between simulated and observed groundwater levels was obtained.

 Results of steady-state groundwater levels from simulations in the Bakhbakhty part of the Akdalinsky irrigation system before its construction (February, 1967).
+Green and yellow bars show that differences between simulated and observed groundwater levels are less than 0.5 and 1.0 m, respectively |

 Next, based on analysis of collected information, we schematized the hydrogeological conditions for the period of 1967-2003 as follows: the network of drainage collectors and irrigation canals was introduced as a third kind of boundary condition changing with time; a first boundary condition (hydraulic heads varying with time) was specified along the Ily river border; water head was prescribed at the rice fields during the growing season; evaporation processes were simulated using the third boundary condition.
 Groundwater model calibration for transient conditions was performed.
 Good agreement between measured and simulated groundwater levels was received.
 In most parts of the area the error did not exceed 0.5 m.